1. O'Farrell's Welcome to Limerick

 The first notes of this set suggest the sound of hazel nuts dropping

 into a magic pool.
 Enchantment ensues, as described in R.S.
-Gary's poem
+Gary's

-set.
+of the set.